Admissions

 We’re not sure if we can afford private, Christian school.
 What are our options?

 *If applying for Variable Tuition, we recommend that you begin that application at the same time as your GCS application.
 Applying for Variable Tuition will not affect your child’s admissibility.
+Variable Tuition is subject to availability and approval through the FACTS application process.

 What criteria do we need to meet to be considered for enrollment?